WILLIAM E. SIMON

 Mr. Simon was committed to the American heritage of constitutional government and private enterprise.
 He sought to strengthen this heritage during his 23-year tenure as President of the John M. Olin Foundation and as a trustee of several think tanks, including The Heritage Foundation and the Hoover Institution.
 He was the author of two best-selling books on the theme of freedom, A Time for Truth (1978) and A Time for Action (1980).

-Mr. Simon was married for 45 years to Carol Girard Simon, who died in 1995.
-He is survived by their seven children and 26 grandchildren, as well as by his second wife, Tonia Donnelley Simon.
+Mr. Simon was married to 45 years to Carol Girard Simon, who died in 1995.
+He is survived by their seven children and 26 grandchildren.
+His second wife, Tonia Adams Simon, passed away in summer 2020.